 Shachiku Train and similar techniques would be another way when you place your S/Z horizontally for the TST overhang:

 Many other methods exist.
 Here are some other examples of cleaning up the TST overhang with donations.

 Once you become comfortable with building regular TSTs, you could also start incorporating incomplete TSTs into your stacking.
 Below would be the most basic form:

 Here are some more advanced examples:

 Cleanup for these TSDs are usually done by sliding in a J/L underneath.
 In some cases, you can spin them in instead.

-Used as a spiking technique, however in limited situations as it is risky to build mid-game.
-They're usually built during the early phase of the game when you have no garbage lines because it is very easy to get spiked.
+Used as a spiking technique, however, in limited situations as it is risky to build mid-game.
+They're usually made during the early phase of the game when you have no garbage lines because it is very easy to get spiked.

 The only reason you'd ever use b2b tst is because you're a troll

 You could consider building a double TST when you recognize a field like below where you have a platform to place JZ (the first two columns marked green below) and already have the right side of the stack built.